LogoLogo

 docker pull bcsecurity/empire:latest

-# Run the server with the rest api and socket ports open
+# Run the server with the rest api port open

 # To run the client against the already running server container